-This chapter describes the security functions of SUSE Linux Enterprise Server Version 9, service pack 2, ProPack 4 for service pack 2, with the certification-sles-sgi-eal3 package that are subject to this evaluation.
-A large subset of the overall security related functions of SLES 9 has been included in this evaluation.
+This chapter describes the security functions of SuSE Linux Enterprise Server Version 8 with Service Pack 3 and the certification-sles-eal3 package that are subject to this evaluation.
+A large subset of the overall security related functions of SLES 8 has been included in this evaluation.
 Those functions provide the basic security for a server within a protected environment.
 They allow for identification and authentication of users, access control to files and IPC objects, auditing of security critical events and the secure communication with other trusted systems.
 The TOE protects the security functions from unauthorized tampering and bypassing and allows only administrative users to manage the security functions.
 Normal users are only allowed to manage access control rights of the file system and IPC objects they own and to modify their own password in accordance with the password rules enforced by the TOE.
 Those functions are required as a basis for application level security functions and mechanisms and can be used to build application specific security policies.